anomaly/prestans-docs/source/handlers.rst

 * ``PATCH`` to update part of an entity
 * ``DELETE`` to delete an entity

-prestans maps each one of these verbs to a python function of the same name in your REST handler class.
-Each REST request handler in your application derives from ``prestans.rest.RequestHandler``.
-Unless your handler overrides the functions ``get``, ``post``, ``put``, ``patch``, ``delete`` the base implementation tells the prestans router that the requested end point does not support the particular HTTP verb.
+Prestans maps each one of these verbs to a python function of the same name in your REST handler class.
+Each REST request handler in your application derives from ``Prestans.rest.RequestHandler``.
+Unless your handler overrides the functions ``get``, ``post``, ``put``, ``patch``, ``delete`` the base implementation tells the Prestans router that the requested end point does not support the particular HTTP verb.

 Your handler must accept an equal number of parameters as defined the router regular expression.